Analysis | This Time, India Is Getting a Bank Rescue Right

 The British bank needs to cut its excessive reliance on the Hong Kong market, where it’s caught in the middle of a financial cold war between China and the U.S. DBS Chief Executive Officer Piyush Gupta has put the balance sheet of the bank’s Indian unit to use and promised to bring in an extra $336 million in capital.
 Noel Quinn, his counterpart at HSBC, should take time off from his cost-cutting agenda and weigh the opportunity.
 LVB was just a small private-sector bank, but the Indian government also wants to consolidate its 12 state-run lenders into four.
 There could be an M&A prize for becoming Indian.

-(Corrects 3rd paragraph from an earlier version to show Yes Bank bailout was this March. )
+(Updates with possibility of a stock-market listing in Mumbai, 5th paragraph.The 3rd paragraph in an earlier version was corrected to show Yes Bank bailout was this March. )

 (1) LVB tried to sell itself, unsuccessfully, to non-bank financiers.